custom-twemoji/custom-twemoji-api/README.md

 - `GET /faces`
   - Returns JSON list of all faces and their layers by feature
+- `GET /faces/random`
+  - Default is 100% chance of having a head but 50% for all other features
+  - Customize feature probability by passing in a Boolean (true or false) or decimal number between 0 and 1 (e.g. `/faces/random?eyes=0.75&nose=false` has a 75% chance of having eyes and 0% for nose)
 - `GET /faces/{emoji}`

 Valid emoji formats: